 The following health and welfare services and assistance are provided for patients with kidney and urological disease in the West Texas area by the South Plains Kidney Foundation:

-- food from South Plains Food bank on a monthly basis
+- food vouchers and gift cards, on a monthly basis

 - nutritional support in the form of diet supplement